Location: Global Global

 1. Promotion of HIV/AIDS awareness and prevention through education, information, and communication.
 2. Create AIDS resources to be used in local churches and/or annual conferences.
-3. Mobilize and appropriate funding to support projects around the globe that prevent the spread of HIV, provide care to those living with AIDS and/or improve access to testing and treatment.
+3. Support projects around the globe that prevent the spread of HIV, provide care to those living with AIDS and/or improve access to testing.
 4. Increasing the capacity of communities to respond to HIV/AIDS and combat stigma.